 The presence of fentanyl in the New York City drug supply has dramatically increased the number of overdose deaths, and fentanyl is now the most common drug involved in overdose deaths.
-In 2017, 800 New Yorkers died from overdoses involving fentanyl.
+In 2020, 1,580 New Yorkers died from a fentanyl-involved overdose.

 Pharmaceutical fentanyl is prescribed for severe pain and end-of-life care.
 Various types of fentanyl are used in medical and veterinary care, including sufentanil, alfentanil, remifentanil and carfentanil.

 Fentanyl is a strong opioid.
 You must be careful when taking it to avoid an overdose.
 Do not take more than prescribed, and do not use fentanyl that was prescribed to someone else.